 Pompholyx may be aggravated by anything which is irritant to the skin, such as detergents, various solvent-type chemicals and water (if there is frequent or prolonged contact with water).

-Who gets pompholyx?
+Who develops pompholyx?

 Pompholyx probably affects about 1 in 20 people who have eczema on their hands.
 It is less common after middle age and in older people.
 It is slightly more common in women than in men.
 It happens more often in the spring and summer and is more common in warmer countries.